Cranemaster protects cranes, equipment and personnel from excessive force, making offshore lifting safer and easier.

 Standard units can be equipped with additional features, including the Cranemaster® Adaptive Control system, which manually or automatically changes settings for the various phases of lifting operations: lift-off, splash zone crossing, lowering and subsea landing.

 Cranemaster shock absorbers and heave compensators make offshore wind installation projects safer.
-They are reliable, easy to use and certified according DNV GL standards.
+They are reliable, easy to use and certified according DNV standards.

 The shock absorbers and heave compensators extend the weather window for offshore lifting operations, reducing installation time and costs for offshore wind farms.
 This in turn reduces operating time for offshore installation vessels and associated carbon emissions.